Grief/joy circles

 We want to resist the temptation to stay lonely, defeated, sad, or scared.

 We want to be able to also hold so much JOY even amidst the losses in our world.
+The world needs it.
+WE need it.

 Our willingness to process grief and loss has a direct connection to the ability to hold beauty and goodness and joy alongside of the difficult realities in life.